my0811/hello-word/README.md

 # hello-word
-this is my first git
+this is my first git  yangzhongkui